usnistgov/UUID/README.md

 ## Purpose
 This is a repository for data collected in the investigation of UUIDs for a standards-based digital thread of product data.
+The publication is available free from charge at [https://doi.org/10.6028/NIST.AMS.300-12](https://doi.org/10.6028/NIST.AMS.300-12)

 ## Contact Information
 - Rosemary Astheimer, NIST Communications Technology Laboratory, Smart Connected Manufacturing Systems rosemary.astheimer@nist.gov